daniellamct/Mario/README.md

  # Daniel's Mario
-Just Mario but the cat is me!
+Just Mario but the character is me!

  ## About this game
- This game is made in Unity
+ This game is made in Unity. \
+ Welcome to download this game and try it!!!